sketchplugins/plugin-directory/README.md

 - [Restore Overrides](https://github.com/danielthall/restore-overrides), by Daniel T. Hall: A small plugin to store and restore override values before and after library updates
 - [Rivet](https://github.com/bheston/rivet-sketch-plugin), by Brian Heston:
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
-- [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.
-- [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
-- [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
 - [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.
 - [Sd Changer](https://github.com/yeun/sd-changer), by jeongheeyeun: Converts Apple SD Gothic Neo font to SF Pro Display
 - [Search Sketch](https://github.com/candy02058912/search-sketch), by Candy Tsai: Search in Sketch with multilang support